danriedl/engular/adev/src/content/guide/components/dom-apis.md

 # Using DOM APIs

 Tip: This guide assumes you've already read the [Essentials Guide](essentials).
-Read that first if you're new to Angular.
+Read that first if you're new to Engular.

-Angular handles most DOM creation, updates, and removals for you.
+Engular handles most DOM creation, updates, and removals for you.
 However, you might rarely need to directly interact with a component's DOM.
 Components can inject ElementRef to get a reference to the component's host element: